smkatash/42_exams/README.md

 # 42_exams

-This repository contains my solutions to assignments of rank 02 at 42exam.
+This repository contains my practice solutions at 42exams.

 # Functions <a name="Assignements according to ranks: "></a>